Congratulations on your pregnancy!

 Canberra Yoga Space looks forward to supporting you in your journey towards birth.

-Your baby is affected by your experiences, so everything you put into your body, your thoughts and feelings all have an effect on your baby.
-This course will help you navigate your experiences with more mindfulness and give you the tools to down-regulate your system should stress and/or anxiety be regularly present.
-One of the most important things I can teach you is how to relax effectively and efficiently to change your blood chemistry to reduce cortisol and increase oxytocin.
+Your growing baby is affected by your experiences – not only what you put into your body, but your thoughts and your feelings too.
+This course will help you navigate your experiences with more mindfulness and give you the tools to down-regulate your system when you experience stress and/or anxiety.

 What to bring: